Octaviocossy/Octaviocossy/README.md

 #### About Me 💬

-I am developer, currently learning JavaScript and C++, I am a student in UTN, I have a great passion for code and music, I strive to learn something new every day.
+I am developer, currently learning ReactJS, I am a student in UTN, I have a great passion for code and music, I strive to learn something new every day.

 #### Languages / Tools 💻